June 6 2019

 solution to global warming.
 No combination of today's renewables can meet the needs of

 the global infrastructure already in place.
 The earth is running out of material from which to make concrete for the wind turbine towers.
-If one could actually solve global warming with wind turbines, the rural countryside would be utterly decimated by wind farms and electrical transmission towers and lines, and the low frequency noise emitted by the wind turbine blades would make hundreds of thousands of square miles of once beloved rural landscapes uninhabitable.
+If one could actually solve global warming with wind turbines, the rural countryside would be utterly decimated by wind farms and electrical transmission towers and lines, and the low frequency noise emitted by the wind turbine blades would make the entire planet's rural countryside uninhabitable.

 fear nuclear energy due to their